Before You Commit · Reading the term sheet

 If you want Stan to read the live decision, use the application route and describe the term sheet in plain language.

-When this is one live commitment and the cost is already real, Tier 01 is the commercial route.
+When this is one live commitment and the cost is already real, One focused session is the application path.